open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/roles_privs.html.md

             </tr>
           </tbody></table>

-**Note:** You must grant privileges for each object individually.
+> **Note** You must grant privileges for each object individually.
 For example, granting `ALL` on a database does not grant full access to the objects within that database.
 It only grants all of the database-level privileges \(`CONNECT`, `CREATE`, `TEMPORARY`\) to the database itself.

 Use the `GRANT` SQL command to give a specified role privileges on an object.
 For example, to grant the role named `jsmith` insert privileges on the table named `mytable`: